-I don’t know why bad things happen to good people.
-Or for that matter, why good things happen to bad people.
+I don’t know why bad things happen to good people, or for that matter, why good things happen to bad people.
 A few years back, I had the opportunity to listen to Rabbi Harold Kushner, who wrote the book When Bad Things Happen to Good People, speak on those topics.
 I can no longer recall his message, but I easily remember how I felt after I listened to his message: hopeless.

-The day after I heard Rabbi Kushner speak, I happened to be at the office at the same time as a co-worker, a hospice chaplain.
+The day after I heard Rabbi Kushner speak, I happened to be at the office at the same time as a co-worker who worked as a hospice chaplain.
 Since she was unable to attend the event, she asked what I thought of the experience.
 I paused, turned from my desk to look directly at her, and said, “I left feeling like…I don’t know, like there was just no point to any of this.”
 And she laughed.
 I had just practically bared my soul to this woman, and she laughed.

 Fortunately, she followed up that laugh with a statement that shed some light on things.
 “That’s what Christ provides, hope!”
 She went on to provide perspective on Jewish and Christian principles that, while enlightening, I won’t get into here because this post is not about religion.
 This post is about living life as a decent human being.

 My sister’s friend Kendra celebrates her birthday tomorrow.
 For her birthday, Kendra requested everyone engage in an intentional act of kindness this week and post it on her Facebook wall for her birthday.
 My initial reaction was, “Dang, will I ever be that selfless?”
 My ongoing reaction is, “This is so awesome that I want to tell everybody!”